 This Peach Cobbler Bread Pudding is epic y’all!
 A sweet fresh peach syrup is combined with hearty brioche, glorious pie spices, creamy butter, and custard ingredients — baked to puffed perfection then drizzled with an insanely addictive bourbon cream sauce!
 I’ve combined the beauty of my Southern peach cobbler with the comfort of a bread pudding to make the best peach bread pudding summer dessert you will find!
-If you love this, you will also love my Peach Cobbler Cheesecake!
+If you love this, you will also love my Grilled Peaches with Caramel and Peach Cobbler Cheesecake!

 Disclosure: I partnered with Land O’Lakes for this post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.